 - A bay window is going to be less expensive.

-- Bay windows are made of three windows installed as a unit, with a picture window in the middle and vented windows on either side.
+- Bay windows are made of three types of windows installed as a unit, with a picture window in the middle and vented windows on either side.

 - A bow window is an extension of the room with at least four or five separate windows working together in tandem to provide the desired effect.